jerseycheese/BootHillGM/Docs/RiskAssessment.md

 - Document the deployment process and any environment-specific configurations.
 - Implement basic error logging and monitoring for the production environment.

+## 11. Uncensored Content Risks

+### Risk:
+Implementing uncensored AI responses may lead to the generation of inappropriate, offensive, or potentially illegal content, which could result in legal issues or negative user experiences.

+### Mitigation:
+- Implement a content warning system to alert users about the potential for mature or intense content.
+- Consider adding an age verification process to restrict access to mature content.
+- Regularly review and update the AI prompts to guide the AI towards generating content that, while uncensored, still aligns with the game's themes and avoids extreme scenarios.
+- Implement a user reporting system for flagging inappropriate content.
+- Clearly communicate in the app's terms of service and user guidelines that the content is user-driven and may be mature in nature.
+- Monitor generated content periodically to ensure it stays within acceptable bounds.
+- Be prepared to implement additional content moderation tools if needed.

 This risk assessment focuses on the most relevant challenges for MVP development by a single developer new to React and Next.js, with considerations for personal/family/friends usage.
 Regularly review and update this assessment as the project progresses.